Write for Society & AI — Guest Contributions on Artificial Intelligence, Education, and Society

 | Reflection | A personal or intellectual reckoning with AI’s effects on learning or teaching | 500–1,000 words |

-The formats above are starting points, not boundaries.
-We are open to other forms of written work and open-access educational media — including annotated resources, teaching notes, and short illustrated essays.
-If you have something that does not fit neatly into these categories but belongs in the conversation, reach out and tell us about it.
+These formats are starting points, not constraints.
+We are open to other forms of scholarly written work — including annotated resources, teaching notes, short illustrated essays, and practitioner field reports.
+If you have something that does not fit neatly into these categories but belongs in the conversation, reach out and describe it.
 We will consider it.
 All accepted contributions are published openly on Society & AI and shared through our channels.

 Topics of Particular Interest